 We may not be successful in developing and implementing our strategic plans to transform our businesses, including realigning management, simplifying and scaling technology, expanding and enhancing data and optimizing our client services.
 If the development or implementation of our plans are not successful, we may not produce the revenue, margins, earnings or synergies that we expect, including offsetting the impact of adverse economic conditions that may exist currently or develop in the future.
 We may also face delays or difficulties in implementing technological, organizational and operational improvements, including our plans to leverage our data insights in new functional areas and utilize existing data architecture to generate high contribution incremental revenue streams, which could adversely affect our ability to successfully compete.
 In addition, the costs associated with implementing such plans may be more than anticipated and we may not have sufficient financial resources to fund all of the desired or necessary investments required in connection with our plans.
-The existing and future execution of our strategic and operational plans need to be continually reassessed to meet the challenges and needs of our business in order for us to remain competitive.
-While our cost savings may not be repeated in future periods.
+The existing and future execution of our strategic and operating plans to transform our business will, to some extent, also be dependent on external factors that we cannot control.
+In addition, these strategic and operational plans need to be continually reassessed to meet the challenges and needs of our business in order for us to remain competitive.
+While our cost savings initiatives since the Take-Private Transaction have resulted in approximately \$241 million of net annualized run-rate savings as of December 31, 2020, such savings may not be repeated in future periods.
 The failure to implement and execute our strategic and operating plans in a timely manner or at all, realize or maintain the cost savings or other benefits or improvements associated with such plans, have financial resources to fund the costs associated with such plans or incur costs in excess of anticipated amounts, or sufficiently assess and reassess these plans could have a material adverse effect on our business, financial condition and results of operations.